ThinkR-open/isc-proposal/proposal_neo4j.md

 many others.
 Coincidently enough, these companies also use R in their data science teams.

-// TODO : add academic use cases
+According to DB-Engines.com, Neo4J is the most popular Graph DataBase Management System (1) (Graph DBMS), and it’s been the case since 2012.
+Neo4J ranks 22 on the list of all DBMS (2).
+A recent stackoverflow survey ranks Neo4J 17th in the list of the most popular DBMS (3) (taking into account all systems), but in this top, Neo4J stays first if we only consider Graph DBMS.

+### About Graph DBMS

-Neo4J is a graph database.
+Neo4J is a graph database management system.
 In classical relational databases, relationships are created at query time through join-like operations.
 In contrast, a graph database is a data platform that natively stores data as nodes and relationships (to embrace Neo4J terminology).
-Relationships are first class citizen, *i.e.* they natively exist.
+Relationships are first class citizen, *i.e.* they natively exist, and cover a lot of use cases: social networds, fraud detection, network and IT, recommandation engines…

 ![](relvsgraph.jpg)